By Ryan Windt | Head of Growth Marketing | Updated June 2026

 At-Bay is another technology-forward carrier that combines underwriting with active security monitoring.
 Like Coalition, it has grown rapidly and built a strong reputation in the SMB and mid-market space.

 What At-Bay does well: At-Bay’s underwriting is known for granularity.
 Its application and pricing model digs deeper into technical controls than many competitors, which means businesses with genuinely strong security programs often get better pricing from At-Bay than from carriers that use blunter instruments.
 At-Bay also offers a security platform to policyholders and has invested heavily in its incident response capabilities.
+They have developed specific appetite for MSPs and technology companies with recurring revenue models and MSA-based client relationships.

-Who it tends to fit: Technology companies, financial services firms, and businesses that can document strong technical controls in detail.
+Who it tends to fit: Technology companies, financial services firms, MSPs, and businesses that can document strong technical controls in detail.
 At-Bay rewards security sophistication in its pricing model, so organizations that have invested in their security posture tend to see that reflected in their quotes.

 Things to understand: At-Bay’s detailed underwriting process can be more demanding for businesses that cannot document their controls clearly.
 If your security program is real but not well-documented, the application process can be friction-heavy.
 Working with a broker who knows how to present your controls in At-Bay’s preferred format helps significantly.